 The Augsburg Art Cabinet

-The Art Cabinet was placed at Uppsala Castle during Queen Kristina’s period as regent and was given away in 1694 to Uppsala University by Karl XI.
-The Art Cabinet was placed in the University building of the period, Gustavianum, and is back in its original place today.
+The Art Cabinet was housed in Uppsala Castle during Queen Kristina's time as regent and was donated in 1694 to Uppsala University by King Karl XI.
+The Art Cabinet was placed in the university building Gustavianum and stands today in its original position.

 The Art Cabinet is a fantastic work of art.
 Each side is unique, with every surface covered to the minutest detail with rich decorations and hundreds of miniature paintings.

 The visible boxes and secret compartments contain about 1,000 objects, each of which reflects the knowledge of the time.

 The top of the Cabinet is crowned by a ’mountain’ formed from natural history objects from the depths of the sea and the interior of the Earth.
 Neptune, god of the sea, stands here, bearing on his shoulders a silver-mounted Seychelles double coconut shaped into the likeness of a ship carrying Venus, the goddess of love.